North Central Service: Recent history

 On September 11, 2006, service expanded from 20 to 22 trains when Metra split one rush-hour local train in each direction into two express trains.

 Notably, the line goes through Des Plaines but does not have a station there.
 The station in Des Plaines was on Thacker Street and closed in 1965.
 However, Des Plaines is currently serviced by the Union Pacific Northwest Line.

 Metra has considered adding weekend service to the North Central Service ever since Saturday service was added to the SouthWest Service, and has also considered operating six trains between Chicago and Antioch, like the SouthWest Service.

 On February 5, 2018, service was reduced from 22 to 20 trains when Metra combined two rush-hour express trains into one rush hour semi-express.

 As of April 2021, NCS service is limited to rush hours in the peak direction only-towards Chicago in the morning and towards Antioch in the afternoon.
 This makes the NCS one of 3 Metra lines (along with the Heritage Corridor and the SouthWest Service) to only offer peak service.

 From August 12–30, 2024 during the 2024 Democratic National Convention, Metra operated expanded NCS service.
 The regularly scheduled weekday trains were supplemented by 15 hourly round trips between O'Hare Transfer station and Union Station, making only intermediate stops at River Grove and Western Avenue.
 On weekends, there were 16 hourly round trips serving the same stations, with no service north of O'Hare Transfer.

 Ridership

 Between 2014 and 2019, annual ridership declined 12.5% from 1,817,335 to 1,589,905.
 Due to the COVID-19 pandemic, ridership dropped to 340,682 passengers in 2020 and to 146,668 passengers in 2021.
 As of October 2024, ridership is at 41% of its October 2019 total (compared to a 63% recovery rate system-wide).
 Similar to other lines, midday ridership is almost at pre-pandemic levels, with ridership during peak hours being proportionally less-recovered.
+The line's 663,660 riders in 2025 made it the tenth most used Metra line as well as the second least used.